Wagon Wheel, Oxnard, California: Modern redevelopment

-Construction of Wagon Wheel Junction
+Wagon Wheel Junction

+The Wagon Wheel Motel and Restaurant were part of a 40 acre mid-century real estate development in north Oxnard called the Wagon Wheel Junction.
 Constructed in 1947, it was the first development by Oxnard developer Martin V. ("Bud") Smith.
-The Wagon Wheel Motel and Restaurant were part of a 40 acre mid-century real estate development in north Oxnard, California called the Wagon Wheel Junction.
 Before Smith purchased the land in unincorporated Ventura County in 1945 situated four miles (6 km) north of Oxnard and six miles (10 km) south of Ventura, it was prone to flooding.
 After its completion, it became mid-century a roadside attraction at the intersection of the 101 Ventura Freeway and Pacific Coast Highway.

 During excavation of the site, Smith uncovered branding irons from the Hobson Brothers' feedlot operations in the area in the 1920s, and he used this as the basis for his western theme.
 He began with the repurposing of surplus Seabee barracks purchased at auction in Port Hueneme, which he relocated in the typical sweeping U shape of period motels.
 It was the pre-pool era so the rooms all faced a grassy play area with picnic tables.
 He transformed others into a restaurant and office with a western ranch style.

 He hired Hollywood set designer and carpenter Roy Beatty to design and create wrought iron lamps from branding irons and spurs, and furnish the original rooms with rustic wood beds, chairs and lamps.
 The theme for the property was typical of the then popular cowboy movies, with windows made from wagon wheels, and cowhide chairs in the restaurant.
 Along the highway real wagon wheels were placed in the median next to a rustic wooden sign that read: